 January, October, July, April

 All children and young people are entitled to the best start in life that our society can offer, and it is during these formative years that our lifelong health and social behaviours develop.
 However the ever increasing demands of a growing population require us to develop new approaches in how we provide a positive environment in which the next generation can flourish.
-A research degree gives you the chance to pursue a research project based around your own passions and interests, leading to a qualification which can open the door to an academic career or boost employment prospects outside academia.
+Studying for a PhD or MPhil is a truly challenging and deeply rewarding experience, and Swansea University provides an excellent environment in which to pursue your research studies.

 Applications are being accepted in the following areas: